 Pap test (also called Pap smears).
 Pap smears are samples of cells taken from the cervix in women to look for cellular changes indicative of cervical cancer.
 The Pap smear is an important screening test in sexually active women under the age of 65, to detect cancer at a stage when there are often no symptoms.
 It is important to understand that a Pap smear may be referred to as "abnormal," but may not mean that a person has cervical cancer.
 Some organizations also recommend HPV (human papilloma virus) screening in certain populations during the Pap smear.

 Colonoscopy.
-Many organizations, including the USPSTF, recommend screening for colon cancer or colon polyps at age 50, earlier if you have a first degree relative with colon cancer before 60.
+Many organizations, including the USPSTF, recommend screening for colon cancer or colon polyps at age 50, earlier if you have a family history or other risk factors.

-Consult your doctor regarding all of these as well as other types of screening tests, based on your medical condition, as not all health care providers are in agreement in regard to which screening tests should be done and for which age groups.
+Consult your health care provider regarding all of these as well as other types of screening tests, based on your medical condition, as not all health care providers are in agreement in regard to which screening tests should be done and for which age groups.